bazilinskyy/coupled-sim/README.md

 > Bazilinskyy, P., Kooijman, L., Dodou, D., & De Winter, J. C. F. (2020).
 Coupled simulator for research on the interaction between pedestrians and (automated) vehicles.
 19th Driving Simulation Conference (DSC).
 Antibes, France.

+## Examples of use of the simulator
+1. Examining eHMIs in critical driver-pedestrian encounters in a coupled simulator - [GitHub repo](https://github.com/bazilinskyy/coupled-sim-evasive)

 ## Description of the simulator
 :tv: These days, a video is worth more than a million words.
 The image below points to a youtube video of the recording of a demo of the simulator with 3 agents: